nikfrank/react-workshop-xcoin/exercises.md

 let's practice rendering into a breakout a

-1. String primitive and String stored in a `const` ([read about const if you need to](https://www.w3schools.com/js/js_const.asp))
+1. String literal and String stored in a `const` ([read about const if you need to](https://www.w3schools.com/js/js_const.asp))

-2. Number primitive and Number stored in a `const`
+2. Number literal and Number stored in a `const`

-3. Array primitive and Array stored in a `const`
+3. Array literal and Array stored in a `const`

-4. Object primitive and Object stored in a `const`
+4. Object literal and Object stored in a `const`

-5. Date primitive and Date stored in a `const`
+5. Date literal and Date stored in a `const`

 ### solutions